The Bottom Line

-I do not have any form of cash advertising, sponsorship, or paid topic insertions on my site.
-I do accept free products, travel, event tickets, race entries and the like.
-Most often, they are products and services I accept so that I can write intelligently about them.
-For example, I get copies of books to review, shoes and apparel to try, etc. I also often get free race entries, access to media events, free event tickets, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
+I do accept other free products, travel, event tickets, race entries, and the like so that I can write intelligently about them for product roundups, race reports, etc. For example, I get copies of books to review, shoes and apparel to try, free race entries, access to media events, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
 However, any freebies I get will never influence the content I write or sway me to give something a great mention.
-Sometimes I receive samples and choose to write nothing at all.
+And I really, truly mean that.
+Sometimes I receive free samples, attend races for free, and choose to write nothing about them at all.

-A third party ad network—in my case Google AdSense—generates most advertising on “Run, Karla, Run!”
-I get chump change from these advertisements.
+Third party ad networks—in my case BlogHer and Google AdSense—generate most advertising on “Run, Karla, Run!”
 Their appearance on my site does not mean I endorse any of the products or services advertised.
-I never know what ads will appear from day to day, so they don’t influence what I write in any way.
+I never know what ads will appear from day to day or person to person.